 Contemporary cartoonists and comic artists represented in the collection include, among many others, Alison Bechdel, Steve Bell, Dave Brown, Peter Brookes, Graham Dury, Charles Griffin, Hunt Emerson, Michael Heath, John Jensen, Martin Rowson, Garry Trudeau, Gerald Scarfe, Posy Simmonds, Ralph Steadman, Bryan Talbot, Simon Thorp, 'TROG' (Wally Fawkes) and Mike Williams.

-The Heneage Reference Library & Museum Collection are available by appointment.
+The Museum Collection is available by appointment only.
 Please contact the museum to arrange a time to visit: